josiahn99/kc1yqn-website/projects/propagation/index.md

 To better understand coverage, I built a simple model using:

 - **USGS elevation data** for terrain
-- Repeater data from RepeaterBook (latitude/longitude)
+- **Repeater data** from RepeaterBook (latitude/longitude)
 - **QGIS** for spatial analysis

-Since repeater antenna heights are not consistently available, I estimated tower height (~100 ft) and combined it with ground elevation.
+Since repeater antenna heights are not consistently available, I estimated a tower height (~100 ft) and combined it with ground elevation.

 ---